 The program begins with the first 30-60 days in the Serenity House by providing a nurturing, safe and supportive residence.
-We conduct medical and mental health assessments to ensure the first 30 days of treatment are completed.
-The assessment process will determine the substance abuse disorder and allows a tailor-made treatment plan to maximize treatment effects for each participant.
+Residents transition from living there to the Habakkuk House.

 The Habakkuk House creates a social support system conducive to recovery by providing an environment of responsibility and accountability.
 The participants develop structure with fellowship, support groups, skills training, recovery coaching and classes.